rricharz/tek4010-pidp8i/README.md

 	- tekplot2.rx01	Tektronix plot files (to be used with TYPEP8)
 	- tekplot3.rx01	Tektronix plot files (to be used with TYPEP8)

+There is a .txt file for each of these images in the directory explaining the content of the image.

 **using tek4010 with the PiDP-8**